FedericoMura/CPS_ECG/README.md

 ### 4.5.
 Upload Project Notebook

-* Upload the Jupyter Notebook file (.ipynb) containing the project’s Python script to the working directory on the Pynq board.
+* Upload the Jupyter Notebook file (`ecg_Notebook.ipynb`) containing the project’s Python script to the working directory on the Pynq board.

 ## 5. Running the Project